mbloch/mapshaper/REFERENCE.md

 `polygon` Create an polygon enclosing the entire area of the graticule.
 Useful for creating background or outline shapes for clipped projections, like Robinson or Stereographic.

 `interval=` Specify the spacing of graticule lines (in degrees).
-Options include:  5, 10, 15, 30, 45.
+Common options are: 5, 10, 15, 30, 45.
 Default is 10.

 ### -grid